lammps/lammps/doc/src/Build_windows.rst

 :ref:`"multi-configuration" build environment <cmake_multiconfig>`, and
 the command lines for building and testing LAMMPS must be adjusted accordingly.

+The LAMMPS cmake folder contains a ``CMakeSettings.json`` file with build configurations for MSVC compilers and the MS provided Clang compiler package in Debug and Release mode.

 To support running in parallel you can compile with OpenMP enabled using the OPENMP package or install Microsoft MPI (including the SDK) and compile